diegomazala/tucano/README.md

 * uniforms, textures, and attributes are linked with the shaders in a simple and transparent way (no need to manually set locations)

-* wrapper for Eigen Geometry, ex: directly pass an *Eigen Matrix4f* to a GLSL Shader *mat4*
+* wrapper for Eigen Geometry, e.g. directly pass an *Eigen Matrix4f* to a GLSL Shader *mat4*

 * use it with Qt, Glut, Glfw, or any other window manager that supports OpenGL

-* default widgets for Qt, ex. with a few lines of code open a 3D viewer with a trackball to visualize a Mesh
+* default widgets for Qt, e.g. with a few lines of code open a 3D viewer with a trackball to visualize a Mesh

-* examples and a collection of common effects (Phong, Image filters, SSAO ...)
+* examples and a collection of common effects (Phong, Image filters, SSAO...)

 ## Requirements

-Tucano has only two library dependencies (make sure you have recent version):
+Tucano has only two library dependencies (make sure you have a recent version of them):

 * Eigen : http://eigen.tuxfamily.org/
 * GLEW : http://glew.sourceforge.net/

-> Note that you need an OpenGL driver that supports at least version 4.3
+> Note that you need an OpenGL driver that supports at least version 4.3.

 ## Using

-No need to compile Tucano, just include *tucano.hpp* and be happy!
+No need to compile Tucano, just include *tucano.hpp* in your project and be happy!

 * use the TUCANODEBUG flag for debugging

 ## Examples

-Tucano comes with examples and an Effects Collection.
+Tucano comes with several examples and an Effects Collection.

-## Devolpment Notice
+## Development Notice

 Even though **Tucano 0.1** is out, there are still some features that are not implemented, such as encapsulation of *Tesselation Shaders*, and some *Buffers Objects* types.
 Some examples are still missing, but will soon be included in Tucano.
-Documentation is almost up-to-date, but not 100%, completion is underway.
+Documentation is nearly up-to-date, but not 100%, completion is underway.

-Please help us improve Tucano using github's [Issue Tracker] (https://github.com/LCG-UFRJ/tucano/issues).
+Please help us improve Tucano using GitHub's [Issue Tracker](https://github.com/LCG-UFRJ/tucano/issues).

-s
 ## Developers

-Tucano is maintained by the [Computer Graphics Lab](http://www.lcg.ufrj.br) at [UFRJ](http://www.ufrj.br)
+Tucano is maintained by the [Computer Graphics Lab](http://www.lcg.ufrj.br) at [UFRJ](http://www.ufrj.br).

 Tucano was initially developed by: